History

 Members of the Trinity Episcopal Church gather together to establish an Asylum for children in Central NY, to be called The House of the Good Shepherd.

-The first two children receive care at a rented house on the corner of Blandina Street and Kossuth Avenue.
+The first seven children receive care at a rented house on the corner of Blandina Street and Kossuth Avenue.

 The House purchases and remodels a building located on Bleecker and East Street (Now Tilden Avenue.)